Machine learning glossary of important terms

 A subclass of machine learning in which a desired model predicts the label for yet-unseen data.
 Examples include classification, regression, and structured prediction.
 For more information, see the Supervised learning article on Wikipedia.

 The process of identifying a model for a given training data set.
 For a linear model, this means finding the weights.
-For a tree, it involves the identifying the split points.
+For a tree, it involves identifying the split points.

 A pipeline component that transforms data.
 For example, from text to vector of numbers.